campadrenalin/puppet-cjdns/README.md

 Installation should be easy, and include installing CJDNS from source and generating a config if it's not already available.
 This part is still under development, but should eventually follow the following workflow:

 1. Install non-CJDNS dependencies, including Augeas.
-2. Install module via `puppet module install campadrenalin/cjdns`.
+2. Install module via `sudo puppet module install Campadrenalin-cjdns`.
 3. Specify a "cjdns" class in one of your development manifests.
 4. Apply that manifest.